 You’re racing against the clock throughout the craziest of descents at lung bursting intensity, and then pacing back up the climbs to ensure you’re ready for the next stage.
-To succeed you’ll need more than just a flashy bike – fitness, skill, focus, equipment and planning are all essential elements to consider.
+To succeed you’ll need more than just a flash bike – fitness, skill, focus, equipment and planning are all essential elements to consider.
 In this article we’re discussing seven essential enduro skills to help you perform better.

 Getting a clean and powerful start on each stage and floating through that sketchy rock garden could be the difference between coming first and third

-Muscle memory – 10 minutes before the first stage, practice three sprint starts at full power for 20 seconds on an easy track, loosening your body, calming nerves and limiting the adrenaline/lactic surge that makes you feel pumped.
+Muscle memory – 10 minutes before the first stage, practise three sprint starts at full power for 20 seconds on an easy track, loosening your body, calming nerves and limiting the adrenaline/lactic surge that makes you feel pumped.

 Get loose – relax your body and keep your mind calmly focused.
 Being tense and stressed will not help your performance or your ability to flow.

 Gearing – depending on start steepness and run-out, ensure you can sprint off the line in a lower gear and change rapidly (practise!) to higher hears to increase speed.